 The doctors at CHKD gave us little hope, and shared with us that he had a 50% chance of survival.
 Their grim news was good news for us due to the fact it was 48% better than where we started.

-For the next three months we went back and forth to the hospital in a zombie-like state.
-Matthew received seventeen blood transfusions; he was suffering from chronic lung disease and had countless ups and downs.
-He improved very slowly, but he was a fighter and he made us strong.
+For the next three months we drove back and forth to the hospital in a zombie like state.
+Matthew received seventeen blood transfusions; he was suffering from chronic lung disease, brain bleeds and had countless ups and downs.
+He was improving very slowly, but he was a fighter and he made us strong.

-Friends of mine decided to throw us a party in order to help out with the medical bills.
-It was a great event and many of the attendees wanted to know what else they could do and whether we could throw some more parties.
-Great intentions and great friends allowed miracles to happen and the debt for the most part was taken care of as a result of a policy change in how my company handled new employees and insurance.
-“Life is good”
+Friends of mine decided to throw us a party in order to help us out with the medical bills.
+It was a great event and many attendees wanted to know what else they could to and whether we could throw more parties.
+Great intentions and great friends allowed miracles to happen and the debt for the most part was taken care of a as result of a policy change in how the company I worked for handled new employees and insurance!
+Life is good!

 In 1995, I gathered my friends to create something worthwhile.
 Some people would call it a little voice from God and others might refer to it as a new-found intention.
 I only knew that it was time to take action in order to preserve some sanity in my life and to “balance the gift.”

 That meeting took place at my home with some of my closest friends; though I was initially accused of starting a pyramid scheme since I was using a large flip chart, we did manage to create The Robin Hoods of Virginia Beach.
 We called ourselves The Robin Hoods because we wanted to remain a stealth organization and not let our egos get in the way of helping kids!

 For the next 10 years we got to know each other as well as our community and explored unique and fun ways to host events and raise funds to support our mission of helping local kids.
 Armed with good intentions the group continued to flourish.